JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

     * Dont'miss anyone who is needed in the discussion
     * Dont overbook people with meetings that wont have any impact

-**End with clear Actions, Owners and Timelines:**

-A Table with the following structure can be of help to keep everyone informed:
+**End with clear Actions, Owners and Timelines:** A Table with such structure can help to keep everyone informed after meetings

 | Goal | Task | Blockers | Timeline |
 |------|------|----------|----------|
 |  A    |  AA | AAA      |    AAAA  |

-> Remember about the RACI!
+> Remember about the RACI - Responsible/Accountable/Consulted/Informed

+> > And to provide proper MoM (Minutes of Meeting)

 ## As a participant

-* Make sure to **understand the context** of the meeting.
+Make sure to **understand the context** of the meeting.

-* You should be able to visualize your possible contribution.
+You should be able to visualize your possible contribution and be ready to share with the others your view.

-* Take notes for your action points.
+* Take notes for your action points (APs).
-* Get to know who is acting as meeting administrator (this participant )
+* Get to know who is acting as meeting administrator (this participant)
     - Before exiting the meeting, make sure you understand what should be priotizited.
-    - As well as what are the other participants next steps.
+    - As well as what are the other participants next steps, *specially if you have dependencies with them*.

 ---